Smooth Bilevel Programming for Sparse Regularization: Numerical experiments

-In this section, we use L-BFGS \cite{byrd1995limited} to optimise our bilevel function $f$ and we denote the resulting algorithm ``Noncvx-Pro''.
+In this section, we use L-BFGS \citep{byrd1995limited} to optimise our bilevel function $f$ and we denote the resulting algorithm ``Noncvx-Pro''.
+Throughout, the inner problem is solved exactly using either a full or a sparse Cholesky solver.
 One observation from our numerics below is that although Noncvx-Pro is not always the best performing, unlike other solvers, it is robust to a wide range of settings: for example, our solver is mostly unaffected by the choice of $\lambda$ while one can observe in Figures \ref{fig:libsvm-main} and \ref{fig:eeg} that this has a large impact on the proximal based methods and coordinate descent.
 Moreover, Noncvx-Pro is simple to code and rely on existing robust numerical routines (Cholesky/ conjugate gradient + BFGS) which naturally handle sparse/implicit operators, and we thus inherit their nice convergence properties.
 All numerics are conducted on 2.4 GHz Quad-Core Intel Core i5 processor with 16GB RAM.
 The code to reproduce the results of this article is available online\footnote{\url{https://github.com/gpeyre/2021-NonCvxPro}}.